dlotterman/metal_code_snippets/documentation_stage/networking/metal_hyperscaler_interconnection/README.md

 It is important to note that not every Hyperscaler-region is available out of every Equinix Metro.
 In fact only the Hyperscaler-regions with on-ramps in the local Metro will be available for Interconenction with Metal out of the same Metro.
 This is partially because of the limitation of Metal billed virtual connections only being able to connect to [A-side in the same Metro](https://deploy.equinix.com/developers/docs/metal/interconnections/metal-billed-fabric-vc/).

-Put another way, both AWS `us-east-1` and `us-east;-2 available for Interconnection in Equinix Metal's "Ashburn" metro, however `ap-east-1` will be unavailable for Interconnection.
+Put another way, both AWS `us-east-1` and `us-east-2` are available for Interconnection with Equinix Metal, however `us-east-1` is available from DC but not Chicago, where `us-west-2` is only available from Chicago.

 To connect Metal to a geographically diverse Hyperscaler on-ramp, a loop through a [Colocated Fabric](https://docs.equinix.com/en-us/Content/Interconnection/Fabric/ports/Fabric-port-details.htm) connection or [Network Edge](https://docs.equinix.com/en-us/Content/Interconnection/NE/landing-pages/NE-landing-main.htm) device will be necessary.